MinChengVivLabs/example.musicApp/README.md

 The purpose of this example is to create a capsule that able to execute REST HTTP command over JSON server

-  - Run json-server on localhost port 3000 as ./json-server --watch json.db
+  - Run json-server on localhost port 3000 as json-server --watch db.json
   - Run rgrok to forward localhost port 3000 as ./ngrok http 3000
   - The above 2 termial windows should be keep running
   - Inside capsule change localhost to the ngrok forwarding url (CHANGES after restart rgrok)